Jubin1122/Jubin1122/README.md

 ### 🤵 About Me:
-<h3 align=left> I am versatile, energetic, and easily adapt to different hats depending on the project requires.
+<h3 align=left> I am versatile, energetic, and quickly adapt to different hats depending on the project requirements.
 I, also, enjoy exploring new tech 💻 and leveraging them to build cool stuffs 🛠️ </h3>
 <br>

 - 🔭 I’m currently developing Machine Learning Pipelines using TensorFlow and optimising dasboards using ElasticSearch